 I began my career with BC Ambulance in 1989 in my home town of Salmo, operator 426.
 I moved to Vancouver in 1991 as a part-time Emergency Medical Assistant (EMA) I and was hired full time in 1997 and successfully completed my EMA II.

 In 2003 I completed the Justice Institute of BC’s, Advance Life Support (now ACP) program.

 In 2005 I moved to Nanaimo BC as part of a pilot program for new service delivery for ALS.
-Suffice to say the de-paired, ALS capable ambulance model wasn’t as success and I’m proud to say that I was part of a group of paramedics who pushed to maintain best practice for patients in the Nanaimo area.
+I’m proud to say that I was part of a group of paramedics who pushed to maintain best practice for patients in the Nanaimo area.

 Over my career I have been a vocal advocate for better service delivery, training and lowering response times.
 For several years I served as the Public Education Director for the Ambulance Paramedics of BC, CUPE Local 873 and have been involved in many public education events representing both CUPE Local 873 and BCAS.
 My career with BCAS has included working in rural and metro areas